effects-of-superheroes-n-childrem

 1. Superheroes for kids can inspire creativity and imagination

-3. Superheroes for kids act as role models
+3. Superheroes for children act as role models

-4. Children idolise their favourite individuals and model their conduct, ethics, and decision-making abilities after them.
-To acquire good qualities, they must have a decent role model to look up to.
+4. Children idolise their favourite superheroes and often emulate their behaviour and decision-making abilities.
+Therefore, to acquire good qualities, children must have a decent role model to look up to.
 Superheroes can be excellent role models for children because they teach them qualities like bravery, honesty, modesty, battling spirit, a sense of duty, and leadership.
 There cannot be a better example than Superman.
 Despite being the world’s most powerful man, he decides to be an ordinary human being and serve others by being an upright journalist.

 6. Why do you think movies like Avengers, Justice League and X-Men are superhits and are fan favourites?
 It is because all the superheroes come together and work as a team to fight against evil and help people.
 While working towards a shared objective, all team members appreciate each other’s views and abilities.

-7. Superheroes for kids can encourage empathy and compassion
+7. Superheroes for children can encourage empathy and compassion

 8. Some superheroes feel a tremendous need to assist those in need.
-Superman and Spiderman are two superb examples of the same.
+Superman and Spiderman are two superb examples of this.
 They always protect the needy and innocent.

 Exposure to this superhero quality will teach children the value of compassion and motivate them to assist those in need.

-9. Superheroes for kids can promote social skills
+9. Superheroes for children can promote social skills

 10. Children who like superheroes will probably want to chat about their favourite characters with their pals or pretend to be superheroes themselves.
 This can help promote social skills and encourage children to work together and share ideas.